 167 I observe your charges: I love them greatly.

-168 I observe your precepts and charges: all my ways are before you.
-169 Let my cry come before you, O Lord: give me insight, as you have promised 170 Let my prayer enter into your presence: 171 deliver me, as you have said.
-My lips shall be fountains of praise, 172 that you teach me your statutes.
-My tongue shall sing of your word, 173 for all your commandments are right.
-Let your hand be ready to help me, 174 for your precepts have been my choice 174 I long, Lord, for your salvation, and your law is my delight.
-175 Revive me that I may praise you, and let your precepts help me.
-176 I have strayed like a wandering sheep seek your servant, because I do not forget your commandments.
+168 I observe your precepts and charges:

+100 all my ways are before you.

+an my ways are before you.

+169 Let my cry come before you, O Lord:

+give me insight, as you have promised.

+170 Let my prayer enter into your presence:

+deliver me, as you have said.

+171 My lips shall be fountains of praise,

+that you teach me your statutes.

+172 My tongue shall sing of your word,

+for all your commandments are right.

+173 Let your hand be ready to help me,

+for your precepts have been my choice.

+174 I long, LORD, for your salvation,

+and your law is my delight.

+175 Revive me that I may praise you,

+and let your precepts help me.

+176 I have strayed like a wandering sheep

+seek your servant, because

+I do not forget your commandments.

-Psalm 120 - Prayer for Deliverance from Slander and Treachery and he answered me.
+Psalm 120 - Prayer for Deliverance from Slander and Treachery